SURFACE-FIRST™ MONITORING

 Real-Time Monitoring, Edge Intelligence, Flexible Connectivity, and Customizable Options

 Hawk sensors feature a comprehensive range of industry-standard interfaces—including RS-485 (Modbus RTU) / USB, 4-20 mA analog output, and SPDT relay contacts—for integration with SCADA, PLCs, and other industrial or environmental monitoring systems.
-Designed for flexibility, Hawks can operate independently or as part of scalable, multi-sensor networks, ensuring compatibility with both modern digital and legacy analog infrastructures.
+Designed for flexibility, Hawk sensors can operate independently or as part of scalable, multi-sensor networks, ensuring compatibility with both modern digital and legacy analog infrastructures.

 To further enhance functionality, Hawk sensors offer optional features tailored to specific needs.
 For example, the BlueHawk can be equipped with surface distance measurement to improve detection accuracy across its entire sensing range, especially in applications with widely fluctuating surface distances or water levels.
-Additionally, Hawks can be fitted with a data logger for recording digital output, enabling historical data analysis even when offline from the main network.
+Additionally, Hawk sensors can be fitted with a data logger for recording digital output, enabling historical data analysis even when offline from the main network.

-BlueHawk™ and TinyHawk™ Sensors
+BlueHawk™ & TinyHawk™ Sensors

 BlueHawk CFRS™ Family: Our Flagship Sensors